Dear readers of ADxS.org, please forgive the disruption.

 5.3.4.
 Elevated anandamide levels alter glutamate transmission in the striatum

-In ADHD patients, elevated AEA levels (= anandamide = N-arachidonoylethanolamine) have been found due to a biochemical defect in the degradation of AEA.
-This selectively alters synaptic glutamate transmission in the striatum, but not GABA transmission in the striatum.
+Elevated AEA levels (= anandamide = N-arachidonoylethanolamine) have been found in people with ADHD due to a biochemical defect in the degradation of AEA.
+This selectively alters the synaptic glutamate transmission in the striatum, but not the GABA transmission in the striatum.

 This could cause an imbalance between exitatory and inhibitory neurotransmission in the striatum.
-In ADHD, the increase in AEA concentrations appears to be caused by inhibition of FAAH.
-FAAH is an enzyme that is instrumental in the degradation of AEA.
-Interestingly, this change was replicated in the mouse striatum after stimulation of dopamine D2 receptors but not D1 receptors.1819
+In ADHD, the increase in AEA concentrations appears to be caused by an inhibition of FAAH.
+FAAH is an enzyme that is essential for the degradation of AEA.
+Interestingly, this change was replicated in the mouse striatum after stimulation of the dopamine D2 receptors, but not the D1 receptors.1819

 5.3.5.
 Glutamate and glutamine levels in basal ganglia in ADHD

-In both never-medicated and medicated adult ADHD sufferers, one study found decreased glutamate and glutamine levels in the basal ganglia.
-In untreated affected individuals, glutamate/glutamine deficiency in the basal ganglia correlated with ADHD symptom severity.
+A study found reduced glutamate and glutamine levels in the basal ganglia in both never-medicated and medicated adult people with ADHD.
+In untreated persons with ADHD, glutamate/glutamine deficiency in the basal ganglia correlated with ADHD symptom severity.
 No changes in glutamate or glutamine were found in the parietal cortex.
 20

 5.3.6.
 Glutamate levels in the right PFC in ADHD

-One study reports decreased glutamate levels in the right PFC in a subgroup of children with ADHD.21 The study further reported an uncoupling of executive functions from glutamate changes in these children compared with unaffected individuals.
-Another study reported increased glutamate levels in the dorsolateral PFC in children with ADHD.22
+One study reports decreased glutamate levels in the right PFC in a subgroup of children with ADHD.21 The study further reported a decoupling of executive functions from glutamate changes in these children compared to non-affected individuals.
+Another study reported increased glutamate levels in children with ADHD in the dorsolateral PFC.22

 5.3.7.
 Increased glutamate levels in the anterior cingulate cortex

-One study reports decreased glutamate levels in the right PFC in a subgroup of children with ADHD.21 The study further reported an uncoupling of executive functions from glutamate changes in these children compared with unaffected individuals.
-Another study reported increased glutamate levels in the dorsolateral PFC in children with ADHD.22
+One study reports decreased glutamate levels in the right PFC in a subgroup of children with ADHD.21 The study further reported a decoupling of executive functions from glutamate changes in these children compared to non-affected individuals.
+Another study reported increased glutamate levels in children with ADHD in the dorsolateral PFC.22

 1. Bieger (2011): Neurostressguide, Seite 18